KTH-Physics-of-Medical-Imaging/deep_spectral_ring/README.md

 # Ring Artifact Correction in Photon-Counting Spectral CT Using a Convolutional Neural Network With Spectral Loss

 This repo contains code acompanying [Ring Artifact Correction in Photon-Counting Spectral CT Using a Convolutional Neural Network With Spectral Loss](https//addarxiv.com).
 It only contains the code used to train and evaluate the network.
-We are unfourtunately unable to share the code used to simulate photon-counting imaging.
+We are unfortunately unable to share the code used to simulate photon-counting imaging.
 Nor are we able to share the data used for training and evaluation.

 # Run the code
 ## Dependencies